 3. Meanwhile grind mint and cilantro to a fine paste adding little water.
 Add this to the pot.
 Mix well and cook for a few minutes over medium heat.
+Add chicken pieces and mix well.
+Cook for 4 – 5 minutes.
 Add 1/4 cup water and mix gently.
 Bring to a boil.
 Cover and cook for 20 minutes, stirring occasionally until the chicken is almost cooked through.
 Taste-check for salt.

 4. Meanwhile soak jeeraga samba / kaima rice for 20 minutes.